nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ### `variables`

-This proivdes clients with the ability to limit the granule data extracted by the OPeNDAP query to just the variables in which you are interested.
+This provides clients with the ability to limit the granule data extracted by the OPeNDAP query to just the variables in which you are interested.

 If not provided, all variables associated in the collection metadata will